W2Wizard/tenantkit/README.md

-Certainly!
-Here's the updated README with references to each technology:

 # SvelteKit Landlord Tenancy Template

 This repository is a template for running a multi-tenant application with SvelteKit, leveraging a landlord-tenant architecture where each tenant has its own isolated database.
 This approach ensures data security and separation for each client.